How To Start Blogging Today and Figure It Out Tomorrow

 - Where's the best, most reliable and affordable way to buy a domain?
 Prices vary among different extensions and a myriad of other reasons, but I've had the best experience with Namecheap.
 I've never had any problems whatsoever with them.

 - Another advice when purchasing a domain is to buy only the domain.
-Regardless of which provider you choose, every single one will try to sell you something extra.
+Regardless of which provider you choose, each will try to sell you something extra.
 An SSL certificate, hosting, insurance etc. You don't need anything else for starting a blog with this tutorial.
 Namecheap's basic domain is perfect for our purposes as it contains everything you need for a straightforward price.

 If you're worried about the SSL certificate, it's provided for free during the Ghost installation.

-So if Wordpress is no good, what else is out there?
+If Wordpress is no good, what else is out there?
 Plenty.
 But in my opinion, by far the best platform is called Ghost.
 It's an open-source project made by a former Wordpress employee.
 They stripped away everything they found unnecessary and focused on the basics - producing quality content.
 The best thing about them is that Ghost is so simple to learn.
 It's simple to write, simple to install and develop for.
-On top of that, they continue to improve (see their changelog) almost every week.
-Recently they added support for paid memberships, a feature I'm very excited about.
+Moreover, they continue to improve (see their changelog) almost every week.
+Recently, they added support for paid memberships, a feature I'm very excited about and already use with Medical Notes.

 Setting Up a Local Ghost Environment